glotzerlab/signac/doc/tutorial.rst

     for doc in project.index():
         print(doc)

-If we used the *job document* for data storage this will immediately create an index of our data:
+If we used the *job document* for data storage this will immediately generate an index of our data:

 .. code-block:: bash